-Get a copy of your precinct map and precinct voter list.
+Get a copy of your precinct map and precinct voter list from your party leaders.

 These tools will help you become familiar with your precinct.
 Learn the boundaries, the number of houses and apartment buildings, religious centers, schools, businesses, and polling places in your precinct.